 Street or kerb appeal has a huge impact on how buyers and tenants see a home.

-A neat, well-planned front garden tells people the property has been looked after, and in Australia, where sun, drought, heavy rain and tricky soils all play a part, thoughtful landscaping makes an even bigger difference.
+A neat, well-planned front garden quietly says, ‘This place has been looked after’, and in Australia, where we cop blazing sun, drought, heavy rain and soils that love to misbehave, thoughtful landscaping matters even more.

-If you're looking to freshen things up, let us give you a few landscaping tips and updates you can make to your home's exterior that will lift both its look and feel.
+If you’re looking to freshen things up, let us run you through a few landscaping tips and updates you can make to your home’s exterior that will lift both its look and feel, without turning into a never-ending weekend project.

 Why does poor street appeal hurt my property value?

-When the front-of-house landscaping of a property looks patchy or a bit unloved, people assume the rest of the home will be hard work too, which can turn buyers or tenants off quickly.
+When the front-of-house landscaping of a property looks patchy or a bit unloved, people start making assumptions.
+Not cute ones either.
+They’ll assume the inside is also going to be a project, and buyers or tenants can lose interest fast.

 Common landscaping issues that reduce street appeal include: